shrddr/homogen/readme.md

 The base for calculations is center of current viewport, and only visible portals are used.
 Three 120° sectors (A, B, C) are formed with inner portals sorted from the center outwards.
 The script checks a three-tuple of candidates (Ai, Bj, Ck) and increments i/j/k until the candidates form a valid homogeneous field.

 If the search is successful, it draws the resulting field and a lazy fielding path.
 The fielding path doesn't account for ground obstacles but does limit the movement to 40m action radius, hence "lazy".
-Designed for low scale, high density operations.
+Designed for low scale, high density operations (at the point when straight lines start to curve, `point_in_triangle` func might start lying).

 ### TODO

 - Only builds L5 fields now.
 Add a dropdown to select required level.
 - Only builds a bottom-base/top-tipped triangle now.
 Add a checkbox to search for a flipped triangle.
 Maybe even an "advanced settings" section for fine-tuning the angles.
 - The fielding path is hardcoded (bottom > right > left > tip).
 It should be possible to compute alternatives, and give nice UI to switch between them.
+- Fix `point_in_triangle` to use spherical geometry instead of planar.

 ### Development